Background pattern

 • Saquinavir (used to treat HIV infection)

-• Clopidogrel (used to prevent blood clots)
+• Clopidogrel (used to prevent blood clots (thrombi))

-• Erlotinib (used to treat cancer).
+• Erlotinib (used to treat cancer)

-Taking Ulceral with food and drinks
+Taking Ulceral with food and drink

 See section 3.

-Pregnancy, lactation, and fertility
+Pregnancy, breast-feeding and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before taking this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-Ulceral contains saccharose
+Ulceral contains sucrose

-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, contact them before taking this medicine.

 Ulceral contains sodium

-This medication contains less than 23 mg of sodium (1 mmol) per capsule; it is essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per capsule; this is essentially “sodium-free”.

-3. How to Take Ulceral
+3. How to take Ulceral

 Your doctor will tell you how many capsules to take and for how long.
 This will depend on your condition and age.